-Which?
 Don't Buy printers

 A Don't Buy printer will turn out low quality prints and cost you a fortune to run.
 Don’t waste your money on these poor printers.

-When it comes to printers, fantastical marketing claims can make even a terrible model sound like a dream.
+When it comes to printers, fantastical advertising claims can make even a terrible model sound like a dream.

 Don't be seduced by a budget price, either, as you could see your ink and toner bills go through the roof when you get that printer home.

 Our expert and independent testing exposes the Don’t Buy printers that will leave you out of pocket and patience.

-As well as the Don’t Buys, we also reveal the printers that you can rely on.
+As well as the Don’t Buys, we also reveal the best printers that you can rely on.
 Whether you’re printing off a vital document or turning out the latest family newsletter, Best Buy and high scoring printers are everything that the Don't Buys aren't.

+Join Which? now to unlock our printer Don’t Buy warnings on this page.
+Already a member?
+Log in now.

-- Don’t Buy printers produce text, graphics and photo prints that best belong in the bin
+Don’t Buy printers produce text, graphics and photo prints that best belong in the bin.

-- A Don’t Buy will chug so slowly through any print job that you’d be better off writing the document out yourself
+A Don’t Buy will chug so slowly through any print job that you’d be better off writing the document out yourself.

 We don’t want you to end up with a Don’t Buy printer – they’re low quality, poorly made and won’t make your life any easier.

-- We give every printer a Which? test score so you can immediately see at-a-glance which are the best and worst, plus how each model compares to each other in features and specifications
+We give every printer a Which? test score so you can immediately see at-a-glance which are the best and worst, plus how each model compares in features and specifications

+Every year, we test laser and inkjet printers from all the big names, such as HP, Canon, Brother and Epson.

 We buy all the products that we test and don't take advertising, so you can rely on our verdicts being both rigorous and trustworthy.